 Explore the best food to eat in Italy.

-In the past, many traditional Italian desserts were only available in specific regions while others surfaced once a year during festivals and on religious holidays.
+In the past, many traditional Italian desserts were only available in specific regions while certain Italian pastries surfaced once a year during festivals and on religious holidays.
 That has changed.

 If you had hypothetically visited Italy 150 years ago you, you would have been limited to eating a Cannoli in Sicily and a Sfogliatella in Naples.
 Now it’s entirely possible to eat both iconic Italian pastries in cities like Florence and even in America.
 This same concept applies to popular Italian Christmas desserts like Panettone and Torrone, both of which are traditionally eaten in December but can be found, albeit with a bit of effort, throughout the year.